gdalle/phd-resources/index.md

 ---
 layout: home
 title: PhD Resources
-subtitle: Not the website you deserve, but the one you need right now
+subtitle: Not the research website you deserve, but the one you need right now
 ---

 Do you need some help with your PhD?
 Here is a collection of cool resources, websites and software to get you started!